...

 The villagers thus concluded that the girl must be the god of the hot spring there.

-The impressive medicinal effects of Akiu Onsen were first brought to light to the entire country when Emperor Kinmei (欽明天皇) ruled the country.
+The impressive medicinal effects of Akiu Onsen were first brought to the attention of the entire country when Emperor Kinmei (欽明天皇) ruled the country.
 At the time, to cure the emperor’s skin disease, the water of the hot spring was brought to the imperial palace.
 It is said that the emperor recovered soon after.
 Emperor Kinmei thus gave the hot spring a title, Natori no Miyu (名取の御湯).

-In the Sengoku period, the famous feudal lord Date Masamune also visited Akiu Onsen regularly to relieve his weariness.
+During the Sengoku period, the famous feudal lord Date Masamune also regularly visited Akiu Onsen to relieve his weariness.

 So if you want to indulge in the hot spring endorsed by many previous leaders in Japan, below is a list of attractions you can visit during your time in Akiu Onsen!